Access Community Support

 Peer Support for People with Dementia

 People with dementia and their carers say that peer support groups are important as they provide opportunities to speak to other people in a similar situation and provide social interaction, which often is much needed.
-In East Dunbartonshire we have four Dementia Cafes (De Cafes) which provides the opportunity for peer support for more information contact Ceartas on 0141 775 0433.
+In East Dunbartonshire we have five Dementia Cafes (De Cafes) which provides the opportunity for peer support for more information contact Ceartas on 0141 775 0433.
 There is a Peer Support for People with Dementia Resource Pack developed by Health Innovation Network South London which helps groups and organisations to better support people with dementia in their communities.

 Community Care Services